 Perhaps the most important step educators can take is building a classroom culture based on empathy and respect.
 Having a safe and monitored learning environment to address these topics gives students the opportunity to explore them free from the noise of social media commentators and polarized media outlets.

-2. Do preparations to have sufficient knowledge on the issue
+2. Do preparations to have sufficient knowledge of the issue

 3. Collaborate with parents and colleagues before diving into an issue